 When I started out in digital in 2005, the platforms, practices and social networks that are commonplace today were all brand-new.
 So I’ve been able to develop myself as the industry developed.

-So sure, this means I have a deep understanding of digital, blah-de-blah.
-But more importantly it means that I’ve had time to learn on the job, and making mistakes is a great way to develop skills.
+So sure, this means I have a deep understanding of all aspects of digital.
+But more importantly it means that I’ve had time to learn on the job, with success and failure along the way, which is a great way to develop your skills fast.
 HOWEVER, it’s also time consuming, and that’s a key part of what I give my clients – I pass on my knowledge so they don’t have to learn the hard way!

 I’ve worked with brands and businesses of all sizes and I’ve tried and tested many methods.
 I’ve run many experiments to understand what works, and they have often led to golden formulas.

 Those formulas carried on working, for a bit, but digital is constantly changing so they don’t always stay golden for long.
 There are some fundamental principles that endure though… And that’s basically my job, to teach the essentials of modern marketing while being up to date on the variables, so my clients can get on with running their businesses.

 Whenever I get started with a new client, the thing I often find to be missing is a solid strategy (or any strategy at all!).
 Businesses big and small don’t get the results that they could from their campaigns, all the time, because they don’t understand their audience.
 You can make something beautiful, but it will be forgotten pretty quickly if you don’t make a connection at the same time.
 And this is one of my fundamental principles – strategy is easy, and I will show you why.

 I have advised and trained hundreds of brands looking to cut through the noise of the digital space and transform their businesses, including Sony, Coca Cola, Chevrolet, BBC and Microsoft.
 But that’s probably enough name dropping, here’s the (abridged) story: